Lavidilokesh/lokesh/README.md

 # lokesh
-#currently i am pursuing in mca in annamacharya pg college of computer studies,rajampet
+#currently i am pursuing in mca in annamacharya pg college of computer studies